 OVCF and NVCF are structured as fund-offunds, with the ability to also make direct co-investments into innovative, high-potential companies.
-Both funds are managed by Northleaf Capital Partners.
-The funds were designed to focus on generating superior returns to lead investors as a means of gaining increased investment by institutional investors into the asset class, as well as fostering the development of best-in-class fund managers.
-OVCF and NVCF seek to attract the attention of the global investment community and, through their performance, provide the confidence to invest in the world class emerging funds and technologies being developed in Ontario.
-These fund-of-funds were designed to ultimately support continued innovation within the province, to enhance long-term investment returns of venture capital as an asset class, and to contribute to the creation of a globally competitive/self-sustaining venture capital industry in Ontario.
+Northleaf Capital Partners manages both funds and makes all investment decisions.
+OVCF and NVCF are committed to generating superior risk-adjusted returns.
+Through their performance the funds seek to attract the attention of the private sector institutional investors and provide the confidence to invest in the world class emerging funds and technologies being developed in Ontario.
+These funds were designed to ultimately support continued innovation within the province, enhance long-term investment returns of venture capital as an asset class, and contribute to the creation of a globally competitive/selfsustaining venture capital industry in Ontario.